 For the McKimmons family, the age-old question of “What’s for dinner?” has moved from what to make to whether they even have the money to put food on the table.
 Like many American families hit by the recession, money is tight and parents Dawn and Michael are taking whatever jobs they can find.
 She works in a hotel and he delivers pizzas.

 “I hear my kids ask me, “Mommy, what’s for dinner?’
 I sit there and just kind of pace around back and forth thinking to myself, ‘Oh, my gosh, what is for dinner?’”
 Dawn McKimmons said.

-“They may not be going hungry to bed that particular night but that means in the past year, their family has been very anxious and worried about where their food is going to come from,” said Mariana Chilton, an associate professor of public health at Drexel University in Philadelphia who spearheads initiatives to help feed children in the area.
-“There are many families that have had to change the quality of their nutrition and their overall nutritional intake,” she said.
+”They may not be going hungry to bed that particular night but that means in the past year, their family has been very anxious and worried about where their food is going to come from,” said Mariana Chilton, an associate professor of public health at Drexler University who spearheads initiatives to help feed children in the Philadelphia area.
+“There are many families that have had to change the quality of their nutrition and their overall nutritional intake.”

-Simply put, one in four children don’t have enough food.
+Simply put, 1 in 4 children don’t have enough food.

 ”It’s an invisible crisis, and that’s why we really thought that bringing a primetime special that addresses what parents and children are going through can bring hope and resources, and also for the general public, let them know about this invisible crisis and how they can help,” said Jeanette Betancourt, the senior vice president for outreach and educational processes at Sesame Workshop.